 Personal Protective Equipment

-Personal protective equipment is extremely important when working in a confined space because of the risks associated with these areas.
+Personal protective equipment is extremely important when working in a confined space.
 Just like under normal working conditions, the specific types of PPE required will vary from location to location.
-Things like hard hats, protective gloves, shock-resistant clothing, facemasks, eye goggles, hearing protection, and more may be required to keep employees safe.
+Hard hats, protective gloves, shock-resistant clothing, facemasks, eye goggles, hearing protection, and more may be required to keep employees safe.

-Employers are legally required to provide the necessary personal protective equipment for employees working in confined spaces.
-All the PPE should be kept in an area near the entrance to a confined space, and signs should be put up letting employees know that they cannot enter without first putting on the required PPE.
+Employers are legally required to provide the necessary PPE for employees working in confined spaces.
+All PPE should be kept in an area near the entrance to a confined space, and signs should be put up letting employees know that they cannot enter without first putting on the required PPE.

-Investing in the right type of equipment for working in an enclosed area is critical for the overall safety of the workplace as well as for remaining in compliance with OSHA regulations.
+Investing in the right type of equipment for working in an enclosed area is critical for the safety and health of employees, as well as for remaining in compliance with OSHA regulations.

 Taking Confined Space Safety SeriouslyOne of the biggest problems with confined space safety programs is that many employees and even employers don't take them seriously.
 While everyone knows there is a potential for danger in a confined space, people become overconfident that an accident won't happen to them.
 Employers and employees need to realize that the safety and health hazards listed above can happen to anyone at any time.

 - Hazardous Waste Disposal